Siderskini/Flowers/README.md

 All of the flower data will show up in these collections when you send the populate request from Postman or other API calling app

 To run the React UI
-1. Install yarn (this may need you to install or upgrade node)
+1. Install npm (this may need you to install or upgrade node)
-2. `yarn start`
+2. `npm start`